 Center Aisle Cinema

-We recently added “A Brief History of Time” to the DBRL collection.
-This film by Errol Morris was originally released in 1991, but has been re-released by the Criterion Collection with new material.
-The film currently has a rating of 93% from critics at Rotten Tomatoes.
-Here’s a synopsis from our catalog:
+We recently added “Smash & Grab: The Story of the Pink Panthers” to the DBRL collection.
+The film currently has a rating of 85% from critics at Rotten Tomatoes.
+Here’s a synopsis from the film website:

 Playing out like a noir thriller spiced with cutting-edge animation and shocking real surveillance footage, Havana Marking’s Smash & Grab is an exclusive all-access pass into the mysterious world of international jewel thieves.
 Dubbed ‘The Pink Panthers,’ the formidable Balkan gang has stolen nearly a billion dollars worth of jewels from boutiques in the world’s most opulent cities, including Geneva, Paris, London, Geneva, Dubai and Tokyo.
 Through never-before-seen interviews with key gang members, this provocative documentary delves into the gang’s incredible history and introduces the viewer to the global police forces who work furiously to stop them.
 Beyond the glitz of the Panthers’ incredible heists, Smash & Grab exposes dark truths about the illicit diamond trade and the world’s most ruthless mafia networks.

 Before Marv Albert, Bob Costas, and Mike Breen, there was Marty Glickman.
 The documentary chronicles the life and career of Glickman, a Jewish-American athlete turned broadcaster who pioneered many of the techniques, phrases, and programming innovations that are commonplace in sports reporting today.
 A multi-sport athlete with blistering speed, he was a teammate of Jesse Owens on the 1936 U.S. Olympic track team.